Royals vs. Twins Player Props Betting Odds

 Pasquantino Stats

-- Pasquantino has seven doubles, five home runs, 13 walks and eight RBI (26 total hits).
+- Pasquantino has collected 26 hits with seven doubles, five home runs and 16 walks.
+He has driven in eight runs.

 Pasquantino Recent Games